Coolie (1983 Hindi film): Production

 The script was written by Kader Khan, who also stars as the film's antagonist.
 In addition to having Bachchan play a Muslim protagonist, Khan incorporated elements of Islamic Sufi mysticism into the script, including various Sufi motifs and references.

-Before the film started Bachchan asked Kannada legendary actor Rajkumar to make his cameo in the film.
-There was mutual respect between Amitabh and Rajkumar and they were both admirers of each other.

-Accident
+Accident during filming

-The film became famous even before its release when Amitabh Bachchan was critically injured on 26 July 1982 in the intestines while filming a fight scene with co-star Puneet Issar at the Bangalore University campus, which almost cost him his life.
+The film gained notoriety even before its release when Amitabh Bachchan was critically injured on 26 July 1982 in the intestines while filming a fight scene with co-star Puneet Issar at the Bangalore University campus, which almost cost him his life.

-In the fight scene, Bachchan was supposed to fall onto a table but miss-timed his jump.
+In the fight scene, Bachchan was supposed to fall onto a table but mistimed his jump.
 This resulted in an internal abdominal injury.
 He was transferred to a Mumbai hospital, where according to the actor, he went into a "haze and coma-like situation", and was "clinically dead for a couple of minutes".

 While he was in the hospital, there were reports of widespread mourning, and prayers were offered by many Indians in the country and abroad.
-According to reports, Rajiv Gandhi canceled a trip to the United States to be with him.
+According to reports, Rajiv Gandhi cancelled a trip to the United States to be with him.

 Bachchan received 60 bottles of blood from 200 donors, one of whom was carrying the Hepatitis B virus.
 Bachchan recovered from the accident but discovered in 2000 that the virus had resulted in cirrhosis of the liver, which damaged about 75% of his liver.
 Bachchan later spoke out about his experience to raise awareness about the Hepatitis B vaccine.

 Despite the critical injury, Bachchan recovered remarkably and resumed shooting on 7 January 1983.
-In the final cut of the film, the fight scene during which he got injured was frozen and a message appears marking the scene as the one in which he was injured.
+In the final cut of the film, the fight scene during which he was injured was frozen and a message appears marking the scene as the one in which he was injured.
 Manmohan Desai did this on Amitabh's wish.

 Due to Bachchan's injury, the ending was also changed.
 The original script showed Amitabh dying after Kader Khan shot him.
 But later on, after the injury-and-recovery episode, Manmohan Desai, thinking that this would have a negative impact on the movie as well as a bad feeling in the audience, decided to change the ending.
 The modified ending has the hero recover after his operation.

 Soundtrack

-The music was by Laxmikant-Pyarelal and the lyrics were penned by Anand Bakshi.
-Manmohan Desai put Shabbir Kumar as a singer for multiple songs in the soundtrack due to the fact that his voice sounded like Mohammed Rafi's voice, who Manmohan admired as a singer.
+Shabbir Kumar, whose voice was similar to Mohammed Rafi, Manmohan Desai’s preferred singer, was used to provide playback to Amitabh Bachchan.